 IT specialists continue to have a miserable image - with both sexes.
 They still seem boring, sluggish, and nerdy.
 IT jobs are at the bottom of the attractiveness list, especially for women.

-Teachers are know-it-alls, IT people are bored, doctors are omniscient - and managers are male: where do these stereotypes come from?
+Teachers are know-it-alls, IT people are boring, doctors are omniscient – and Executives are male: Where do these stereotypes come from?
 Why do we find doctors sexy and business economists not?
-Graduate psychologist Lisa Fischbach from ElitePartner explains:
+Qualified psychologist Lisa Fischbach from ElitePartner enlightens us:

 What role do clichés play in choosing a career?

-With such survey results, I don't understand why anyone is still seriously surprised that many young professionals prefer to flock to the insecure creative professions and that there are too few technically interested new students.
-And the images in the heads only slowly disappear.
+With such survey results, I don't understand why anyone is still seriously surprised that many young professionals prefer to go to the uncertain Creative-Professions are pouring in and there are too few technically interested first-year students.
+And the images in our heads are only slowly disappearing.

 Job offers: If so, then please correct!

-The miserable combination of job boards and social media, such as job sites on referral marketing, but I consider a completely misguided strategy.
-Then yes, and this survey confirms that, the good, classic, old job advertisement with a correspondingly good search function.
-And just for this to work, companies must finally talk straight and, for example, take a more detailed look at job titles, which is what they are looking for - instead of using internal names or imaginative creations of their own.
+However, I consider the uneasy combination of job exchanges and social media, such as job exchanges based on recommendation marketing, to be completely misguided Strategy.
+Better then, and this survey confirms that, the good, classic, old job advertisement with a correspondingly good search function.
+And in order for this to work, companies must finally speak plainly and, for example, think more carefully about what they are looking for when it comes to job titles - instead of using internal designations or imaginative creations of their own.